-Sometimes, the best solution allows your customers to help themselves by giving them access to immediate knowledge without requiring personal assistance.
+And to do that, you need to give them quick access to immediate knowledge without requiring personal assistance.

-Having a comprehensive knowledge base including product guides, tutorials, FAQ pages, etc. acts as a self-service portal that can be easily accessed by customers.
-An effective knowledge base allows you to stay two steps ahead of your customers’ issues.
+When you have a comprehensive knowledge base including product guides, tutorials, FAQ pages, etc. it can act as a self-service portal for customers.

-However, a knowledge base is not meant to replace human support.
-It is there to assist them while allowing your customers the luxury of getting answers to their questions with no hassle.
+However, a knowledge base is not meant to replace human support — It is there to assist customers while allowing them the freedom of getting answers to their questions with no hassle.

 Your customers will be empowered to find their own solutions, feel accomplished, and appreciate your effort to make things easy and approachable.

-- Making customers happier – Getting quick solutions to the issues with human support makes customers delighted and delivers a great experience.
+- Make customers happier – Getting quick solutions to the issues with human support makes customers delighted and delivers a great experience.